 Precise code intelligence using LSIF is supported in Sourcegraph 3.8 and up.

 For users who have a language server deployed, LSIF will take priority over the language server when LSIF data exists for a repository.

 Follow our LSIF quickstart guide to manually generate and upload LSIF data for your repository.
 After you are satisfied with the result, you can upload LSIF data to a Sourcegraph instance using your existing continuous integration infrastructure, or using GitHub Actions.

 Go to your global settings at https://sourcegraph.example.com/site-admin/global-settings and enable LSIF:

-When LSIF data does not exist for a particular file in a repository, Sourcegraph will fall back to out-of-the-box code intelligence.
+After uploading LSIF files, your Sourcegraph instance will use these files to respond to code intelligence requests (such as for hovers, definitions, and references).
+When LSIF data does not exist for a particular file in a repository, Sourcegraph will fall back to built-in code intelligence.

 Global find-references is a resource-intensive operation that’s sensitive to the number of packages for which you have uploaded LSIF data into your Sourcegraph instance.
 Improvements to this are planned for Sourcegraph 3.10 (see the RFC).

-Do not upload more than 10-40 LSIF dumps to Sourcegraph instance or you risk harming other parts of Sourcegraph.
+Do not upload more than 10-40 LSIF dumps to your Sourcegraph instance or you risk harming other parts of Sourcegraph.
 We are working to validate its performance at scale and eliminate this concern.